greenpau/caddy-security/CONTRIBUTING.md

 For Individual CLA:
 1. Review the Individual CLA provided in `assets/cla/individual_cla.md`
-2. Consent to the CLA by adding your name and email address to the `assets/cla/individual_consent.yaml` file.
+2. Consent to the CLA by adding your name and email address to the `assets/cla/consent.yaml` file.

 For Corporate CLA:
 1. Review the Corporate CLA provided in `assets/cla/corporate_cla.md`
-2. Consent to the CLA by adding your name and email address to the `assets/cla/corporate_consent.yaml` file.
+2. Consent to the CLA by adding your name and email address, and business name to the `assets/cla/consent.yaml` file.

 ## Pull Request Checklist